 “I hope that by heightening awareness we will be able to continue to combat all types of domestic violence and ensure that our children know what it means to be an equal and valued partner in their relationships.”
 “I also want to commend the more than 180 students that participated in the Teen Dating Violence and Healthy Relationships Media Contest, and once again congratulate those whose artwork and ideas were selected for this campaign.
 Your ideas and expressions are making a difference for countless teens across this State,” the Governor added.

-Teens in dating relationships are often inexperienced and may be unclear about when certain behaviors cross the line and become abusive.
+Teens in dating relationships are often inexperienced and may be unclear about when dating behaviors cross the line and become abusive.
 For example, extreme jealousy can often be misinterpreted as love and attentiveness, rather than power and control.
 In a survey published in the Journal of the American Medical Association, researchers found that out of the more than 4,000 9th through 12th graders questioned, approximately 1 in 5 female students reported being physically and/or sexually abused by a dating partner.

 And, the US Department of Justice has found that females between the ages of 16 and 24 experience the highest per capita rates of domestic violence.
 Sherry Frohman, Executive Director of the Office for the Prevention of Domestic Violence said, “Domestic violence in teen dating relationships must be taken seriously.
 We must hold offenders accountable and provide services for victims, regardless of their age.
 As a community, it is our responsibility to support youth and give the clear message that domestic violence will not be tolerated in New York State.”